horizontalsystems/Bitcoin-Explained-Guide/README.md

 **Recommended Non-Custodial Wallets**

 Below are some of my favorite Non-Custodial type wallets.
+Most of the screenshots shown in this guide were taken on Unstoppable wallet.

 Wallet Apps: